 Arizona is losing its history.

 Rats build nests in historic documents, old buildings sag and buckle, roofs leak and records blacken with mold.
-Collectors slip a few papers into their collections and looters plunder archeological sites.
-Historians and archivists say the problem is getting worse as budgets are slashed and as information is processed digitally, then deleted.
+Collectors slip a few papers into their homes and looters plunder archeological sites.
+Historians and archivists say the problem keeps getting worse as budgets are slashed and information is processed digitally, then deleted.

 To understand why records matter, it is important to understand that Google doesn’t know everything and history books don’t always get it right.

 The bulk of the state’s history remains on paper, microfilm or microfiche – photographs, diaries, census reports, school records, council minutes, newspapers, tax logs, maps and diaries.
 These documents leave paper trails of land ownership, policy and taxation, arrests, trials, the decisions on which government, our legal system and daily life are based.
-Yes, these documents can be digitized, but they usually aren’t.
+It would take a lot of hours to convert these documents to digital formats.

 The rapidly changing nature of technology creates another problem as machines and recording devices become obsolete.
-Retired archivist Melanie Sturgeon recalled a conference that took place in 2000, where “we talked about the black hole that we’re already starting to see.”
+One archivist once told me about a conference that took place in 2000, where people talked about the digital black hole that we’re already starting to see.

-The State Library and Archives has former Governor Evan Mecham’s impeachment trials on tape, for example, but the tapes are VHS.
+The Arizona State Library and Archives and Public Records building has former Governor Evan Mecham’s impeachment trials on tape, for example, but the tapes are VHS.
 The library keeps old machines on hand to look at old records, but it gets more difficult with each new generation of technology.
 Machines, devices and gadgets quickly become relics: Reel to reel, cassette, VHS, beta, floppy.
-CDs, which are giving way to thumb drives, are easily corrupted.
-Web sites are taken down and links break.
+CDs, give way to thumb drives, which are easily corrupted.
+Bloggers take down web sites and links break.
 One researcher talked about the strange looks he got while looking for a computer that would take a floppy disc.
 The nature of technology also means that people frequently don’t save drafts, he said.
 There are several drafts available of the Constitution of the United States, for example, and you can see how the document evolved.
 People used to write letters, and save them.
 Today they write e-mails, then delete them.